 Open the target file in the editor, right-click the desired test target, that is, a class or a method being tested, and either chooseor press Ctrl+Shift+T.

 From the popup menu, select the tests to be executed.
-For multiple selection use Ctrl (⌘ for macOS) and Shift keys.
+For multiple selection use Ctrl and Shift.

 Press Ctrl+Shift+F10 to run the tests selection.